JacobNeal/KingEngine/readme.md

 ![alt text](src/images/KingTravelDemo_2.png)<br />
 Demonstration of A* pathfinding algorithm.<br />
+In this shot the guard is navigating the puzzle on his own using this algorithm.<br />

 ![alt text](src/images/KingTravelDemo_3.png)<br />
 Demonstration of Flocking algorithm for group steering behaviors.<br />
-Every wolf in this large pack is actively trying to stay separated from one another, aligned with one another, and stay cohesive with the larger group while chasing after my cursor.<br />
+Every wolf in this large pack is actively trying to stay separated from one another, aligned with one another, while still staying cohesive with the larger group as they chase after my cursor.<br />

 ![alt text](src/images/KingTravelDemo_4.png)<br />
 Demonstration of individual steering behaviors for autonomous movement.<br />